f5devcentral/f5-big-iq-lab/docs/class3/module2/lab2.rst

 |

-6. Delete the pool member previously created during step 4. to clear the alarm.
+6. Delete the wrong pool member created during step 4. to clear the alarm.